ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 * [Fountain](#fountain)

 <!-- vim-markdown-toc -->
-# Linux

-Not only linux is free, it runs fast on old machines.
-For a hobbyist writer (assuming unsuccessful :-), its the best alternative to MacOS (and probably better).
-The beauty of Linux truly shows up in a huge variety of distributions, granularly designed for every segment of users.
-I tried many variants of Ubuntu before settling with Slackware.
-Primary reason - its unassuming , hack-able to the core and zero frills.
-Slackware's default behavior, puts you right at the command line without even starting graphical interface.
-Which is neat cuz, most of the tools I love are in commandline.

->A quick word on Command Line tools: They are fast.
-Even on most old computers.
-Ddistraction free.
-Allows you to separate 'research' from writing.
-Research, for me often leads to wandering :-).
-So command line keeps me on leash.
-And here is the kicker - Its more featureful than most gui based editors.
-You can  design your own environment.
-One, that suits your style.
-And best part - Getting rid of mouse is good for your hands.
-And its just chill.

-I am sure, I will keep on exploring more.
-For example, recently I tried bunch of [Puppies](http://puppylinux.org/main/Overview%20and%20Getting%20Started.htm).
-Truly amazed with their agility.
-Point is - just pick up an old machine (or install Virtual Box on your work machine) and start with any Linux distribution.
-There are ton of tutorials on internet to get you started.
-If you are starting fresh, I will highly recommend visit [Linux Mint](https://www.linuxmint.com/).
-If you already have your feet wet, jump into [Slackware](http://www.slackware.com/)

->A word on Dot files : Most of the things (apps) in command line world don't (obviouly) have a menu driven preferece dialog box.
-And still they are highly configurable.
-How? changes to application behavior happens through something commonly called dot files.
-What they actually mean is the file name starts with a (.) .
-That is counter intuitive cuz anything starting with . is a hidden file (or directory :-).
-Probably the idea was to keep these files hidden so that normal user don't mess with it ..
-Hey - normal user don't use Linux :-) .
-To add pain to injury, most of the times these files won't even be there.
-So you need to create one :-) .
-Though its very very easy.
-As easy as a 'touch' command.
-The good news, however, is that you never create these files from scratch.
-Good intelligent people have all there dot files freely available on Github (or elsewhere on web).
-Many programs supply a recommended template that can be easily copied.
-Word of wisdom though is to build your own dot files.
-Slowly and gradually.
-Cuz if you could fit into someone else's environment then you should be using ones from Apple and Microsoft :-) Another key thing on the dot files is a kind of precedence.
-Most of the dot files in your home (~) directory are specific to your user.
-Something maintained at system level applies cross the board but your home file takes precedence.
-Some of the key dot files that we need to worry about as a writer are

-	- .zshrc that controls the behaviour of shell.
-	- .tmux.conf controls the tmux multiplexer
-	- .vimrc - the mother of all configurations for a writer.
-	- .gitconf - git configuration.
-	- _config.yml - jekyll configuration file

 # Zsh

 I recently moved over to zsh as my default shell.
 Primarily cuz I wanted beautiful themes from  'Oh my zsh'.
 I am currently using 'agnoster' as my default theme.
 Here are the commands that I regularly use as a writer.